phanikumarsharma/rdmisaasofferingtemplate/README.md

 # Create MSFT-RDmi-SaaS-Offering Environment

-This template creates tenants and hostpools in HosterAdmin Environment.
+This template creates msft-rdmi-saas-offering environment.

 Click the button below to deploy: